MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/manage-outdated-endpoints-windows-defender-antivirus.md

 ## Set the number of days before protection is reported as out-of-date

-You can also specify the number of days after which antivirus protection is considered old or out-of-date.
+You can also specify the number of days after which Windows Defender Antivirus protection is considered old or out-of-date.
 After the specified number of days, the client will report itself as out-of-date, and show an error to the user of the PC.
-It may also cause antivirus to attempt to download an update from other sources (based on the defined [fallback source order](manage-protection-updates-windows-defender-antivirus.md#fallback-order)), such as when using MMPC as a secondary source after setting WSUS or Microsoft Update as the first source.
+It may also cause Windows Defender Antivirus to attempt to download an update from other sources (based on the defined [fallback source order](manage-protection-updates-windows-defender-antivirus.md#fallback-order)), such as when using MMPC as a secondary source after setting WSUS or Microsoft Update as the first source.

 **Use Group Policy to specify the number of days before protection is considered out-of-date:**